This post may contain affiliate links. Please read our disclosure policy for more information.

 - Easy Low Carb Keto Casserole Recipes Your Family Will Enjoy

-This delicious stir fry recipe is perfect for a couple or family.
+This delicious healthy Chinese stir fry recipe is perfect for a couple or family.
 Sara, the creator of this recipe says it takes only 30 minutes to prepare and cook this healthy meal.
+Great if you’re looking for low-fat meals on a budget!

 I definitely prefer this over what you would find at the Chinese food chain!
 This is a healthier version without the super high fat and sodium that Chefs love to put in them.
 Let’s not forget how much MSG they love to use at Chinese restaurants!